Cryptozoology

 Age 6: My father is cold in the morning, ablaze at night.
 At church, I learn the concept of sin.
 I repeat, “Fuck you, Jesus” in my head, worrying I’ll go to hell.
 I get my sister in on it, just in case.

-Age 7: On the first warm day of May, I bend to open the garage when sunshine hits the back of my neck and detonates a grenade of joy.
+Age 7: On the first warm day of May, I bend to open the garage door when sunshine hits the back of my neck and detonates a grenade of joy.
 I imagine a million pennies.
 For the rest of the day, I pop wheelies in celebration of big numbers.

 Age 11: My father threatens my mother with one pistol, two bullets.
 At school, I get in trouble for talking too much and my seat is moved to the back of the class.
-I fashion a dunce cap from construction paper and place it on my head, perfect the smirk.
+I fashion a dunce cap from construction paper and place it on my head.
+Perfect the smirk.

 Age 12: I am wrongly accused of cheating on a test and a giant red zero appears to the left of my name.
 Injustice lodges in my throat.
 Fury is fuel, I realize.
 Sadness creeps in and stays.